lizadaly/utopia-novels/books/arqtiq/book.md

 become slightly overawed, when Show Off, who has had no lesson of him to regard his dignity, comes up and snaps his ear playfully.
-The fire darts from his eye, but I quickly make peace, using his own words: “ You see, it is all right; do not be odd.”
+The fire darts from his eye, but I quickly make peace, using his own words: “You see, it is all right; do not be odd.”

 Thus quickly, everywhere, wrath arises innocently,